 The McDonald’s in Noumea was very similar to the McDonald’s in Papeete, Tahiti.
 This really shouldn’t be too much of a surprise as they are both French Territories.

-Menu wise, most of the McDonald’s in the Pacific were pretty much the same.
+Menu wise, most of the McDonald’s in the Pacific was pretty much the same.
 Just like the small changes in Fiji were really indicative of something bigger, so too is the lack of anything special in the Pacific indicative of something.
 Talking to people back in the US, one question that always comes up is “what neat stuff have you eaten?”
 Believe it or not, despite my McDonald’s obsession, I am always on the looking for unique foods.
 In the Pacific, however, it has been hard to find.

 Think how many ethnic restaurants you’ve eaten at or just have seen in your community.
 In the Twin Cities alone, I have seen restaurants featuring cuisine from: Italy, China (and provinces there in), India, France, Germany, Greece, Lebanon, Iraq, Mexico, Nepal, Vietnam, Thailand, Ethiopia, Morocco, Norway, Sweden, England, Ireland, Russia, Somalian, Mongolia, and, oh, Japan.

-I can never recall having seen a polynesian restaurant anywhere.
-Even the Polynesian resort at Disney World doesn’t really have any real polynesian food.
-They serve drinks in cored out pineapples with little umbrellas, but the food really isn’t polynesian.
+I can never recall having seen a Polynesian restaurant anywhere.
+Even the Polynesian resort at Disney World doesn’t really have any real Polynesian food.
+They serve drinks in cored out pineapples with little umbrellas, but the food really isn’t Polynesian.
 There is a good reason for this.

 Prior to the arrival of Europeans, the Polynesian diet was very limited.
 Meat consisted of pork, chicken, fish and shellfish.
 That sounds like a lot but the pork and chicken was probably only eaten on special occasions.
 The plants were even more limited: taro, coconut, various fruits (breadfruit, banana, papaya), and maybe some cassava.

-Somewhere along the line, polynesians also lost the ability to make pottery.
+Somewhere along the line, Polynesians also lost the ability to make pottery.
 Cooking was done in banana leaves or large stones, which limited the ability to bake and do other types of cooking. (actually, it is still often done in banana leaves).
 The absence of pottery also made it hard to boil water in large amounts.